MANAGEMENT AND ACCOUNTING WEB

 Organization Learning versus Control

 The final refinement question dealt with the concept of continuous improvement.
-The companies were looked at to determine their static versus dynamic standards.
-Dynamic standards are any that measure based on rolling averages of actual results instead of a static standard that changes only after a new efficiency study.
+The companies were examined to determine their static versus dynamic standards.
+Dynamic standards are any that measure performance based on rolling averages of actual results instead of a static standard that changes only after a new efficiency study.
 All but two of the companies switched to dynamic measures, although it is impossible to tell if the emergent techniques caused this shift.

 Conclusion

-Accounting-based control system changes appear to be related to the success of JIT/TQM
+Accounting-based control system changes appear to be related to the success of JIT/TQM implementations.

 The focus of control systems has switched to cell based controls.